 Please click on the boxes to download the forms.Research Centre Postgraduate Application and Approval process Database project approval flowchart, August 2019 Request use of data Expression of Interest to conduct research

 We want to provide innovative, value-adding research that improves the lives of people with complex mental health issues.
 We believe that creative minds, given room to thrive, can solve the puzzles of mental health.

 We welcome applications from all backgrounds and abilities, and will consider flexible working arrangements and job shares.

 Health and care research should serve the public interest, which means that we have to demonstrate that our research serves the interests of society as a whole.
 We do this by following the UK Policy Framework for Health and Social Care Research.

-If you wish to raise a complaint on how we have handled your personal date, you can contact our Data Protection Officer who will investigate the matter, If you are not ssatisfied with our response or believe we are processing your personal data in a way that is not lawful you can complain to the Information Commissioner's Office (ICO).
+If you wish to raise a complaint on how we have handled your personal date, you can contact our Data Protection Officer who will investigate the matter.
+If you are not satisfied with our response or believe we are processing your personal data in a way that is not lawful, you can complain to the Information Commissioner's Office (ICO).